3-OGC: Catalog of gravitational waves from compact-binary mergers: Observational Results

 \subsection{Neutron Star Binaries}

 The only observed neutron star binaries remain the previously reported GW170817~\citep{TheLIGOScientific:2017qsa} and GW190425~\citep{Abbott:2020uma}.
 The latter is observed in only the LIGO Livingston data, but given its separation from background, and the long duration of the signal which increases the power of signal consistency tests~\citep{Usman:2015kfa}, we consider this detection robust.
 We obtain a slightly higher estimate for the effective spin of GW190425 than what was reported in~\citep{Abbott:2020uma}.
-This can be attributed to a difference in prior: as stated above, we use a prior uniform in the spin-component aligned with the orbital angular momentum, whereas~\citep{Abbott:2020uma} used a prior on spin that was isotropic in orientation.
+This is due to a difference in prior: as stated above, we use a prior uniform in the spin-component aligned with the orbital angular momentum, whereas~\citep{Abbott:2020uma} used a prior on spin that was isotropic in orientation.
+Reweighting our posterior to a prior istropic in orientation yields the same effective spin as reported in~\citep{Abbott:2020uma}.
+We find all other parameters of GW190425 and GW170817 to be consistent with the ``low-spin'' prior results reported in \citep{Abbott:2020uma} and \citep{Abbott:2018wiz}.

-GW170817 is the only merger unambiguously observed by electromagnetic emission.
-Neutron star -- black hole mergers have not yet been unambiguously observed.
+GW170817 is the only merger unambiguously observed by electromagnetic emission~\citep{GBM:2017lvd}.
 Due to the possibility of electromagentic emission from neutron star mergers, we encourage the use of sub-threshold BNS and NSBH candidates released with this catalog to investigate correlations with other archival observations and potentially detect faint sources.